CVUA-RRW/FooDMe/README.md

 bash /path/to/FooDme/ressources/fetch_nt_blast.sh -d /path/to/database
 ```

-*Note that size (of the database) does not equal performance, you should verify which database is most suited to your needs.

 ### Creating a sample sheet

 FooDMe requires a tabular file linking sample names to forward and reverse read files.